vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 4. Estimate the energy intensity of the UCSD campus, based on an annual electricity expenditure around $10^{15}$ J.26 For the financial side, assume that student payments (tuition, fees, room and board) accounts for 40% of the total budget.[^27] Use your knowledge of typical tuition/fees and enrollment to come up with a number.
 Compare your result to global figures for energy intensity.

-5. Typical energy costs are in the neighborhood of $0.10 per kilowatt- hour (kWh), and 1 kWh is 3.6 MJ (megajoules).
+5. Typical energy costs are in the neighborhood of $0.10 per kilowatthour (kWh), and 1 kWh is 3.6 MJ (megajoules).
 Take the ratio of these two figures to form an economic energy intensity of energy itself, in units of MJ/$.

 28